-Although not yet lawyers, law students are still a part of the legal community, and therefore the Ohio Lawyers Assistance Program is still here to provide law students with problems related to substance abuse, drug addiction, and mental health problems such as stress, anxiety, and depression.
+Although not yet lawyers, law students are still a part of the legal community, and therefore the Ohio Lawyers Assistance Program is here to provide help to law students with problems related to substance use disorders, drug addiction, and mental health problems such as stress, anxiety, and depression.

-While law school provides a great opportunity to study the legal profession it can be a very stressful time time due to the heavy workload, high expectations, competition, time commitment, financial debt, and competition for landing the right job.
+While law school provides a great opportunity to study the legal profession, it can be a very stressful time due to the heavy workload, high expectations, competition, time commitment, student debt, and competition for landing the right job.

-Maintaining a balance between your workload and social life can be a challenging but necessary task to help avoid many of the pitfalls associated with law school such as depression and anxiety.
-While moderate levels of stress can have a positive impact on performance, excessive and prolonged stress can negatively impact not only your schoolwork but also your social relationships.
+Maintaining a balance between your workload and social life can be a challenging but necessary task to help avoid many of the pitfalls associated with law school, such as drinking too much to avoid stress, depression and anxiety.
+While moderate levels of stress can have a positive impact on performance, excessive and prolonged stress can negatively impact not only your schoolwork, but also your social relationships.